Greenland Trips & Package Tours

 Greenland is very remote, and whilst there is Wi-Fi in many hotels, bars, restaurants and destinations on land which you can make use of, there is no Wi-Fi on the Ocean Albatros.
 However, a 60-minute internet package to use onboard computers can be booked and paid for locally on your Greenland tour.

-Will these tours damage the environment?
+Will these Greenland trips damage the environment?

 The Arctic ecozystem is particularly fragile and vulnerable to human interference, given its remoteness.
 As responsible tour operators, we and our partners in Greenland take the utmost care to leave the smallest footprint possible when exploring the area on your Greenland tour.

 The Ocean Alabatros ship has been built using the latest green technology, and emits 50% fewer carbon emissions than a traditional expedition ship.
 All chemicals used for laundry onboard are biodegradable, single plastics have been eliminated and recycling stations are in use onboard.
 Sustainable seafood is served and our expedition team are trained to ensure that all land-based excursions on your Greenland tour leave no or minimal trace.

 The Best of our Greenland Trips

 You probably aren't familiar with all the main sites in Greenland.
 From towns like Ilulissat and Nuuk to natural wonders including the Eqip Sermia Glacier and Disko Bay, these are the unmissable highlights of Greenland's west coast, which you'll discover on our Greenland package tours.